Alfred Codrington: Military career

-He commanded the 1st London Division of the Territorial Force from 1908 to 1909, when he was appointed Major-General commanding the Brigade of Guards and General Officer Commanding London District, retiring from this post in 1913.
+In early 1903 he was appointed assistant adjutant-general in the 3rd Army Corps, stationed in Ireland.
+He did not stay there long, however, as on 21 August 1903 he was appointed in command of the Coldstream Guards.
+He was promoted to major general in February 1907.
+He commanded the 1st London Division of the Territorial Force from March 1908 to 1909, when he was appointed Major-General commanding the Brigade of Guards and general officer commanding (GOC) London District, retiring from this post in 1913.

 He returned to duty after the outbreak of the First World War, serving as the Military Secretary to Lord Kitchener, the Secretary of State for War, from August until October 1914.
 He was then appointed to command Third Army in the Home Forces; this was based around Luton, and contained four Territorial divisions and two Territorial cavalry brigades.
 He relinquished command in 1916.
 He was appointed to sit on a Pensions Appeal Tribunal in the summer of 1917, which dealt with appeals against governmental decisions on military pensions, and later published a book on War Pensions: Past and Present, co-authored with Edward Abbott Parry, another member of the Tribunal.

 His final military position was the ceremonial colonelcy of the Coldstream Guards, to which he was appointed in 1918.
 Unusually, this had been a position previously occupied by his father.
 He was appointed chairman of the Society of Miniature Rifle Clubs in 1917, and President of the Association in 1932.
+He also served as the Commissioner for London Boy Scouts from 1917 to 1923.